d4rkr00t/execa.nvim/README.md

     -- Ask for confirmation before running a command confirm = true,

+    -- Use telescope as a picker for pre-defined commands telescope = false,

     -- A list of pre-defined commands
     commands = {
       hello = "echo $EX_FN",